SubstrateLabs/brocc/README.md

 Indexing personal data is a big responsibility.
 We believe this kind of software should be:

 1. **Local-first**: AI features may use cloud services, but Brocc never logs or stores your data remotely.
 Your data is always stored on your machine.
-2. **Source-visible**: You can review our architecture, and [verify](https://github.com/SubstrateLabs/brocc) our promise to never store your data.
+2. **Source-visible**: You can review our architecture below, and inspect the code to verify our promise to never store your data.
 3. **Open-contribution**: We aspire to build a rich open-contribution community (and will explore ways to compensate top contributors).
 4. **Programmable**: Our vision is to provide an interactive computational environment, with extensible foundations, malleable user interfaces, and well-designed APIs.